Open to new roles

 Clarity Built into the System

-Measurable reduction in human error during mixing and feed distribution
+Measurable drop in human error during mixing and feed distribution.

-Farm owners gained real-time cost visibility they had never had before
+Farm owners now have cost visibility they never had before.

 Reflection